textileio/community/docs/tutorials/hub/user-buckets.md

 2. Create or fetch the existing bucket of interest by name.
 3. Get the key of the bucket.

+!!!info
+   For this tutorial, you will be using an API key generated as part of a User Group key.
+It is possible to use Account Keys together with these APIs, but they do not work in quite the same way, since only Account owners (or Org members) can use them.
+A User Group key will allow you to create buckets for each user of your app.

 ```typescript
 import { Buckets, Identity, KeyInfo } from '@textile/hub'